dot-1q/cedge-cli/README.md

 ## TODO
 As is stands, this tool does not yet do any sanity checks on input, meaning for example, if you were to create a sim card and add it to a device group that doesn't exist, it wouldn't stop you from doing so.
-This is future work as well as adding commands.
+This is future work as well as adding more commands.
+There will also be an option to, upon creating a new UPF in the ROC, to deploy it in a k8s cluster, be it on the same cluster, or in a different one.